trimcore/scada/doc/atom.md

 Strings are encoded into 12 code-points (5-bit).
 Characters take 1 (lowercase) or 2 (uppercase) code-points.
 Underscores `_`, dashes `-` and spaces ` ` are converted to code-point 0x00, and are ignored when trailing.
-Internally, the remaining upper 4 bits of the 64-bit value are required to be 0.

 Strings can contain only characters a-z, A-Z, 0-9 and space/dash/underscore.
 These are encoded into code-points as follows: